jesselpalmer/the-engineering-managers-booklist/README.md

 [Why psychological safety matters and what to do about it](https://rework.withgoogle.com/blog/how-to-foster-psychological-safety/) from Google
 [Building and Motivating Engineering Teams](https://medium.com/swlh/building-and-motivating-engineering-teams-24fd56910039) from The Startup
 [What Companies Get Wrong About Motivating Their People](https://www.washingtonpost.com/news/on-leadership/wp/2016/11/25/what-companies-get-wrong-about-motivating-their-people/?utm_term=.c5af3f18cf2c) from Washington Post
+[What Great Managers Do Daily](https://hbr.org/2016/12/what-great-managers-do-daily) from Havard Business Review

 ### Blogging
 [Yes, your team should be blogging](http://michaelrbernste.in/2016/11/02/blog-blog-blog.html) from Michael Robert Bernstein